lightstep/lightstep-cs-examples/api-cookbook/reporting-status-timeseries/example/nodejs/README.md

     $ npm install && node scheduler.js
     ```

 3. Visualize the data in Grafana.
-Details of this step are also available in [`TUTORIAL.md`](../../TUTORIAL.md)
+Details of this step are also available in [`main tutorial`](../../)